What is Boniva?

 Who manufactures Boniva?

 Boniva is manufactured by a company called Hoffmann La Roche.
-It’s approval date was March 24th, 2005.
+Its approval date was March 24th, 2005.